watterott/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: "Create a bug report.
-For issues or improvements of learn.watterott.com please contact us via mail. \t"
+about: Create a bug report.
+Please contact us via mail for issues on learn.watterott.com or technical questions.
 title: ''
 labels: ''
 assignees: ''